tajpouria/GOF-design-pattenrs/Patternts_Gamma_Catogorization/Creational_Patterns/Builder/README.md

 # Builder

-## when piecewise object construction is complicated, provide and API for doing it succinctly
+## When piecewise object construction is complicated, provide and API for doing it succinctly

 ![Builder pattern](https://refactoring.guru/images/patterns/content/builder/builder.png)